cfna/vmware-docs/pages/vmware/creating_virtual_machine.md

 Configure the size of the partition you want to give your virtual machine.
 50 GB per VM is recommended.

+!!! tip
+    You might want to adjust your disk size depending on the amount of CrossFire versions you want to install on a single Virtual Machine.
+    Each CrossFire Client Takes at least +10GB.

 Once you completed these steps, you will see the complete setup in a summary.
 If you want to adjust your Virtual Machine specs you can do this now.
 Below is a sample configuration of mine.

+!!! tip
+    Consider switching the Network Adapter to use a Bridget connection instead of NAT.
+    This avoids getting `Network Connection Errors` in CrossFire as each client gets its own IP-Address.

 ![](../img/creating-vm/vm-final-setup-sample.png)